 The Avocado team is proud to present another release: Avocado 96.0, AKA "Nueve reinas", is now available!
+Release documentation: Avocado 96.0

 - Plugins can now have a builtin priority in relation to other plugins of the same type that will affect its execution order.
 This is in addition to the configurable plugins.\$type.order settings. - Avocado will now print a more descriptive list of tests that finished with a particular status at the end of the job (FAIL and ERROR by default).